A Weaver on the Horizon: Synopsis

 Not long afterwards, the Mongols, who established the Yuan dynasty under Kublai Khan, conquered Song China.
-After going through hardships, Mufei decides to focus on protecting Zhao Jiayi and her surviving clan members, as well as freeing China from the Mongols' tyranny.
-For three years, while fighting for survival, Mufei and Jiayi developed a close bond.
-Jiayi helps Mufei nurse his sorrows, resulting from Qiao'er's marriage to Fang Ning and his mother's murder by an adversary.
+After enduring various hardships, Mufei decides to focus on protecting Zhao Jiayi and her surviving clan members, as well as freeing China from Mongol tyranny.
+For three years, while fighting for survival, Mufei and Jiayi develop a deep attachment.
+Jiayi helps Mufei nurse the sorrows resulting from Qiao'er's marriage and his mother's murder by an adversary.
 He starts to reciprocate the princess's affection when he discovers her deeper qualities beyond her initial vanity.

 While escaping Mongol oppression, Qiao'er meets an extraordinary carpenter, Feng Jiujin (Damian Lau), and becomes his apprentice.
-She ultimately shipwrecks on the coast of Yazhou (present-day Hainan), where she learns the arts of cotton farming and weaving and helps the natives improve their textile technology.
+She is ultimately shipwrecked on the coast of Yazhou (present-day Hainan), where she learns the arts of cotton farming and weaving, helping the natives improve their textile technology.

 Years after Fang Ning's death, Qiao'er finally reconciles with Mufei and Jiayi in Hangzhou.
-Qiao'er realizes that she had caused heartache for two men who loved her because she wavered.
-Furthermore, she recognizes that her differences with Mufei were insurmountable and acknowledges that she had missed the opportunity for a fulfilling marriage with Ning due to neglect.
-Humbled by Jiayi's deep commitment to Mufei, which demonstrates her suitability as a partner, Qiao'er regrets her impulsive mistakes, blesses them in their newfound love, and lives with her fate as a widow, dedicating herself to her craft.
-Qiao'er also pursues her goal of transforming textile manufacturing for the benefit of her community, becoming an innovator in the Chinese textile sector.
-After many battles against the Yuan forces, the Battle of Yamen concluded the Song dynasty.
-Mufei and Jiayi, after enduring countless defeats, recognize the enemy's strength and choose to elope to escape the devastation surrounding them.
+Qiao'er realizes she caused heartache for both men when she wavered in her feelings.
+Furthermore, she recognizes that her differences with Mufei were insurmountable and that she had foregone a fulfilling marriage with Ning due to neglect.
+Humbled by Jiayi’s fierce devotion to Mufei, Qiao'er regrets her past impulsivity and blesses their union as she embraces her own path.
+As a bereaved weaver, she buries herself in her craft, turning a lifetime of labor into atonement for her follies.
+Qiao'er also pursues her goal of transforming textile manufacturing to benefit her community, becoming an innovator in the Chinese textile sector.
+After incessant confrontations against the Yuan forces, the Battle of Yamen brought the Song dynasty to an end.
+Realizing the enemy would outlast their lifetimes, Mufei and Jiayi walked away, turning their focus to starting their family.

-Lin Mufei and Zhao Jiayi are married and return to Hangzhou after spending three years hiding.
-By this time, the Splendid Mill and Fang Family Dyehouse had gained apprentices and achieved business success, with Huang Qiao'er realizing her purpose in life.
+Lin Mufei and Zhao Jiayi marry and return to Hangzhou after spending three years in hiding.
+By this time, the Splendid Mill and Fang Family Dyehouse have flourished, welcoming new apprentices and achieving business success, and Huang Qiao'er has finally found peace in her realized purpose.